PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 MOVIE POLICY

-Movies will be viewed occasionally during the program.
-We will be posting the movie before it is shown to the children.
-The movie will be offered to children as an option and will be a G rating (or PG rating with written parent approval).
-No PG 13 or R rated movies will be shown in school-age programs.
+Movies may be viewed occasionally during the program.
+We will post the movie before it is shown to the children.
+The movie will be offered to children as an option and will be a G-rated (or PG-rated with written parent approval).
+No PG-13 or R-rated movies will be shown in YMCA programs.
 Movies and screen time will not exceed 2.5 hours per month.
-Screen time is not permitted at the YMCA other than planned within the activities of the program.
+Screen time is not allowed at the YMCA other than planned within the program's activities.

 GUIDANCE

-The YMCA’s philosophy of a Behavior Support Program is that guidance for youth is a continuous, daily process of love and logic during which:
+The YMCA’s philosophy of a Behavior Support Program is that guidance for youth is a continuous, daily process supported by compassion, empathy, and clear expectations and boundaries during which:

 • Children will be encouraged at all times, and given feasible choices to adjust their behavior.